 Management Fees and Reimbursed Costs.
 We manage and operate certain tank capacity at our Port Everglades (South) terminal for a major oil company and receive a reimbursement of its proportionate share of operating and maintenance costs.
 We manage and operate for an affiliate of Mexico's state-owned petroleum company a bi-directional products pipeline connected to our Brownsville, Texas terminal facility and receive a management fee and reimbursement of costs.
-We also manage and operate for another major oil company two terminals that are adjacent to our Southeast facilities and receive a reimbursement of its proportionate share of operating and maintenance costs.
+Prior to April 27, 2010, we managed and operated for another major oil company two terminals that are adjacent to our Collins, Mississippi and Bainbridge, Georgia facilities and received a reimbursement of their proportionate share of operating and maintenance costs.
+On April 27, 2010, we purchased these two terminals.

 Other Revenue.
 We provide ancillary services including heating and mixing of stored products and product transfer services.
-Pursuant to terminaling services agreements with our throughput customers, we are entitled to the volume of product gained resulting from differences in the measurement of product volumes received and distributed at our terminaling facilities.
+Pursuant to terminaling services agreements with certain of our throughput customers, we are entitled to the volume of product gained resulting from differences in the measurement of product volumes received and distributed at our terminaling facilities.
 Consistent with recognized industry practices, measurement differentials occur as the result of the inherent variances in measurement devices and methodology.
 We recognize as revenue the net proceeds from the sale of the product gained.